metehandoenmez/html-group-ex-mar-15/readme.md

 Add a form tag in the body tag, with action="form-data.html"
 - create a div with class "form-input-container"
   - Add a label and an input tag, as described below.
 All inputs are **required**:
-  - label "Your name:", input type text required
+  - label "Your name:", input type text required, name="fullname"
-  - label "Your email address", input type email required
+  - label "Your email address", input type email required, name="email"
-  - label "Will you bring a guest?", input type choice, Yes/No required
+  - label "Will you bring a guest?", input is a select tag, with two option tags inside of it, with "Yes" and "No" for the options.
+The option tag: <option value="yes">Yes</option> , Yes/No required, name="hasGuest"
   - create an input tag of type submit.

 Add another form tag, with action="form-data.html"